 Contracts stipulate that the third-party security controls are regularly reviewed and validated by an independent party.

-Contracts identify information security policies relevant to the agreement.

-Contracts establish training and awareness requirements for specific procedures and information security requirements.

 Contracts identify relevant regulations for sub-contracting.

-Contracts implement a monitoring process and acceptable methods for validating the adherence to security requirements of delivered information and communication technology products and services.

 Contracts implement specific processes for managing information and communication technology component lifecycle and availability and associated security risks.

-Contracts identify and outline use of key controls to ensure the protection of organizational assets – e.g. physical controls, controls for protection against malicious code, physical protection controls, controls to protect integrity, availability and confidentiality of information, controls to ensure the return or destruction of information assets after their use, controls to prevent copying and distributing information.

-Contracts define information security requirements and identify the owner of information and how intellectual property rights are regulated.

-Contracts identify the recourse available to Nexelus should the third party fail to meet defined security requirements.

 Contracts establish responsibilities for responding to direct and indirect security incidents including timing as defined by service-level agreements (SLAs).

 Contracts specify the security requirements for the return or destruction of data upon contract termination.